No Products in the Cart

 Table Of Contents

 Bodybuilders use both whey protein and creatine for muscle building.
 Comparing them is a bit like comparing apples and oranges because they each serve a different purpose, but you can decide which will be more advantageous in a certain situation.
 Understanding benefits of creatine with whey, then how your body utilizes creatine and whey protein will help you determine which one you require more of to achieve your muscle-building goals.

 Creatine is derived from arginine, glycine, and methionine.
 It is an amino acid derivative produced by the kidneys, liver, and pancreas.
 It is retained in skeletal muscle tissue.
 When stored in biological cells, it is converted into phosphocreatine and preserved for later use.
 Some of the creatine is consumed through diet circulates as free creatine.

 Creatine has become popular among the fitness community because it aids in muscle building.
 Scientific studies have shown that creatine boosts both muscle mass and strength.
 This same research found that athletes who used creatine supplements outperformed a control group by up to 43%.
 Creatine turns out to increase strength and performance.

-Creatine is one of the most well-researched fitness supplements available.
+There are many benefits of creatine.
+Creatine is one of the most well-researched fitness supplements available, especially Creatine Monohydrate.
 Creatine's advantages are have been scientifically proven.
 There is a long list of benefits to using creatine as a workout supplement.

 Whey protein is a common word for proteins extracted from whey.
 Whey is the liquid component of milk that is separated during the cheese-making process.
 Milk protein is made up of roughly 80% casein and 20% whey.
 The fatty ingredients in cheese are liquified, leaving the protein-rich liquid whey.